|

 11 08 06

-An enjoyable depiction of the darkness of 1348 as a mixed group of Florentines
+An enjoyable depiction of the darkness of 1348 as a mixed group of

-gardener ministering to the needs of some nuns in a convent.
+of a gardener ministering to the needs of some nuns in a convent.
 Another

-of a rather novel way in which a pious woman consigns the devil to hell.
+of a rather novel way in which a pious woman consigns the devil to

-Their own story as told in their press releases is also worth a peek.
+will their hose.
+Their own story as told in their press releases is

-No nudity at all as billed, but with some explicit tumbling.
+also worth a peek.
+No nudity at all as billed, but with some explicit

 Embedded - Syracuse University Drama Department